 Here’s why: This card offers flexible terms and several perks, all for no annual fee.

 Capital One® Secured Mastercard® users can make a refundable security deposit of $49, $99 or $200 to qualify for a credit limit that starts at $200.

-After making five monthly payments on time, you can get access to a higher credit limit.
+After making six monthly payments on time, you may get access to a higher credit limit.

 Keep in mind that Capital One won’t consider applications for people with unresolved bankruptcies, so make sure your bankruptcy filing is discharged before applying for the card.